 - Two letters from science faculty

 - One to two letters from non-science faculty

 Evaluators submit their letters electronically to the CLAS Advising Center via the veCollect system.
 You must register for veCollect before you begin to request letters.
 Get instructions for doing so in the HSAC packet link provided below.
 Note that veCollect is only for students utilizing the Committee Letter service; it is not a general letter collection service.

 - Request letters when the evaluator’s experience with you is fresh.
 For example, if you complete a course with an instructor from whom you wish to request a letter, and you don’t expect to take another course from him or her in the future, ask for the letter right after the course ends rather than waiting until months or years later.

 - Ask for the letter in person.
 It is the polite thing to do, and instructors in particular may know you by your face more so than by your name.

 - Provide plenty of time for the evaluator to write the letter.
 It is recommended that you give evaluators one to two months and offer to send a friendly reminder email at the halfway mark.

-- Be sure to provide the evaluator with the Letter Request form from the CLAS Advising Center.
+- Be sure to provide the evaluator with the Letter Request form (provided below as well as in the HSAC packet).
 This explains what the letter should address and tells them about the veCollect electronic letter submission process.

 Academic Letter Request Form